Charity AuctionBest Practices.

 • Build a strong mix (experiences, packages, a few big-ticket items)

-• Write a 1-sentence value statement for every item (what it is + why it's great)
+• Write a 1-sentence value statement for every item (what it is and why it is great)

-• Pick 3–5 hero items to headline marketing
+• Pick 3 to 5 hero items to headline marketing

-• Set starting bids + increments (keep it simple)
+• Set starting bids and increments (keep it simple)

 • Photograph items consistently (bright, clean backgrounds)